Aditya-Ranjan1234/Garment-Classification/README.md

    streamlit run app.py
    ```

-2. Open your web browser and navigate to the provided local URL (usually http://localhost:8501)
+2. The app will open in your default web browser at `http://localhost:8501`

-3. Upload an image of a garment using the file uploader
+### Image Classification
+1. Go to the "🔍 Image Classification" tab
+2. Click "Browse files" to upload an image
+3. View the prediction results and confidence scores

+### Model Training
+1. Go to the "🎓 Train Your Own Model" tab
-4. Adjust the confidence threshold in the sidebar if needed
+2. Adjust the training parameters as needed

-5. View the analysis results, including:
-   - Predicted garment type
-   - Confidence scores for all categories
+3. Click "Start Training" to begin
+4. Monitor the training progress with live plots
+5. Use "Stop Training" to halt the training process
+6. After training, view test metrics and example predictions
+7. Download the trained model if desired

+## Requirements
+- Python 3.8+
+- TensorFlow 2.12.0
+- Streamlit 1.31.0
+- NumPy 1.24.3
+- Matplotlib 3.7.1
+- scikit-learn 1.2.2
+- Pillow 10.0.0
+- h5py 3.8.0
-   - Style recommendations
+- seaborn 0.12.2

 ## Project Structure